premish1806/Exp-9/README.md

 # Exp-9 Pointers in C++

+## Aim:
-## Aim:To understand the concept of pointers in C++ by declaring and initializing pointers of different data types, and accessing arrays using pointers and without using pointers.
+To understand the concept of pointers in C++ by declaring and initializing pointers of different data types, and accessing arrays using pointers and without using pointers.

 ## Software Used:
 - Dev c++